Eerie smoke-filled dust storm or ‘haboob’ descends on Paraguay

 Tormenta de Polvo llegando a zonas de Coratei, Ayolas, Misiones, #Paraguay.
 (28.02.2022). #Sandstorm #Duststorm #Haboob #zabedrosky pic.twitter.com/DKwW9USYxD— ⚠Alerta Clima Mundial🌎 (@deZabedrosky) February 28, 2022

-Several videos showing the haboob rolling over beaches were shot on the northern shores of the Paraná River, which is about ten miles wide to the east of Ayolas.
+Several videos showing the haboob rolling over beaches were shot on the northern shores of the Paraná River, which is about 10 miles wide, to the east of Ayolas.

 In the meantime, additional thunderstorms are possible in the days ahead as the stalled front lingers.